Landlord Guide to Carpet Tile & Flooring

 Always "check-out" the samples from one store and take them with you into other carpet stores in order to compare prices and styles.
 You should visit a minimum of three stores before you make your final carpet selection.

-4. Be sure to use the right padding
+4. Be sure to choose the correct Carpet Padding

 Installing the wrong padding can cause your carpet to wear out or develop wrinkles prematurely.
 Often, consumers who hope to obtain a cushy feel will confuse padding thickness with padding density.
 Thickness and density are two different aspects of padding.

-For longevity, you want a dense padding, not a thick padding.
+For the best longevity, you want a dense padding, not a thick padding.
 Rebond padding is a good choice for homeowners and is the most common padding used today.
 It is made from recycled materials and is reasonably priced.
+It does a very good job at supporting your carpet properly.

 With plush styles of carpet, I suggest you use a maximum padding thickness of 7/16" with a density rating of 6 to 8 pounds.
-Berber and commercial carpet styles may require ¼" inches thick, high-density fiber or rubber type padding.
+8-pound density is better.
+Berber and commercial carpet styles may require ¼" inches thick, and a high-density fiber or rubber type padding.
+Berbers often require an 8-pound density or higher, perhaps a 10-pound density on stairs and down hallways.

-Check the manufacturer’s requirements to be sure you use the correct padding to prevent voiding the warranty.
+Check the manufacturer’s requirements to be sure you use the correct padding to prevent voiding your new carpet warranty, if you plan on using any padding at all.

 5. Ask an experienced carpet installer for advice